barlaek/semester-project-two/README.md

 Auction site

 This project is an incomplete version of an auction website.
-Although the project works fully on localhost, the deployed site finds itself lacking.

 ## Testing badges